Habibi: Laying the Open-Source Foundation of Unified-Dialectal Arabic Speech Synthesis: Methodology

-After acquiring a substantial volume of data covering multiple Arabic dialect variants, the quality of the preliminary fetched data was entirely uncensored and is likely contaminated with significant noise, which is detrimental to TTS training.
-Therefore, we implemented a multi-step selective data processing procedure as follows.
+Since the raw data were entirely uncurated and likely contaminated with significant noise detrimental to TTS training, we implemented a multi-step selective processing procedure as follows.

-For all datasets, we apply the speaking rate (Character Per Second, CPS) as a straightforward threshold to filter out poisonous or erroneous data pairs.
-This is based on several observations regarding facts: specifically, a too small CPS often corresponds to either missing text labels or audio containing long silent segments, while an overly large CPS may result from incorrect automatic subtitles unfiltered by the original datasets or from unusually short audio files that are probably corrupted during transmission.
-This approach, while simple, is demonstrably effective.
-Manual verification confirms that CPS filtering removes a substantial portion of noisy instances.
-The filtering thresholds are empirically determined, with a lower bound of $[4, 10]$ and an upper bound of $[15, 25]$, adjusted per dataset.
-The guiding principle is consistent: the estimated corruption level of a dataset dictates the aggressiveness of the applied thresholds.
+For all datasets, we use speaking rate (Characters Per Second, CPS) as a filtering criterion.
+This is based on several observations: an excessively small CPS often indicates missing text labels or audio with long silent segments, while an overly large CPS suggests incorrect automatic subtitles or corrupted short audio files remaining in the original datasets.
+Though simple, this filter is demonstrably effective: manual verification confirms it removes a substantial portion of noisy instances.
+The thresholds are empirically determined, with lower bounds in $[4, 10]$ and upper bounds in $[15, 25]$, adjusted per dataset.
+The guiding principle is consistent: the higher the estimated corruption, the more aggressive the thresholds.

-To tackle low-SNR datasets, we employed a source separation model~\cite{bsrnn} for speech denoising, filtering out any samples that were rendered silent post-separation.
-The efficacy of this approach involves a nuanced trade-off, as analyzed in Section~\ref{subsec:ablation_data}.
+For low-SNR datasets, we employed a source separation model~\cite{bsrnn} to denoise speech, discarding samples rendered silent post-separation.
+The efficacy of this approach entails a nuanced trade-off (\S\ref{subsec:ablation_data}).